 Easy Back-to-School Party

-This fun and easy back to school party is the perfect way to get the kids excited about starting a new year of school and to build friendships!
+This fun and easy back to school party from Somewhat Simple is the perfect way to get the kids excited about starting a new year of school.

 I made a cute sign on my letter board to welcome everyone and let them know the plan for the party.
 I’m totally obsessed with using my letter board for parties, because it’s so easy to write out whatever message you want, and it always looks so fun!